varystargaryen/mac-setup/README.md

 - [x] San Francisco [Pro Display](https://developer.apple.com/fonts/), [Pro Text](https://developer.apple.com/fonts/), and [Mono](https://simonfredsted.com/1438) Fonts Installed
 - [x] Terminal configured to my custom settings (see [BasicModified.terminal](https://github.com/hexalellogram/mac-setup/blob/master/BasicModified.terminal)) - Pro Modified is essentially the standard Pro theme in macOS terminal, modified to use the San Francisco Mono font and a font size of 14.
 - [x] Startup applications configured as per my preferences
-- [ ] `git pullall` - pulls all Git repositories in the folder `~/Git` except if the folder is named `EZMoney-Releases`.
-Program is copied to the directory `/usr/local/bin` so the command `git pullall` can be run from any location.

 ## Applications To Be Installed Manually
 - [ ] [Winclone](https://twocanoes.com/products/mac/winclone/)